THE GC32 RACING TOUR VISITS VENUES MOST LIKELY TO OFFER THE WIND AND FLAT WATER CONDITIONS ENABLING THE NIMBLE GC32S TO FLY AT 30+ KNOTS.

 At each regatta, the GC32 Racing Tour brings in its own professional race management team led by PRO Stuart Childerley, plus race officials, international umpires and safety personnel.
 Typically up to five races/day are sailed on windward-leeward courses with either reaching or windward starts according to wind conditions.
 Our courses are designed to be fair, enjoyable and to provide the best racing while being large enough for GC32s to reach maximum speed.
 The Tour’s events are mostly based in southern Europe, minimising logistical hassles and making it possible for teams to use their boats between official races.

-Due to the global COVID-19 pandemic, no events on the 2020 GC32 Racing Tour were able to be held, however the circuit is set to rebound strongly with a full five event schedule and at least one new venue in 2021.
+Due to the global COVID-19 pandemic, no events on the 2020 GC32 Racing Tour were able to be held, however the circuit is set to rebound this year albeit with an abbreviated four event circuit, rather than the usual five.
+This followed the cancellation of events in Port Camargue and Riva del Garda which we hope to reschedule for 2022.

 30 June-4 July 2021 – Lagos, Portugal

-The GC32 Racing will also return in 2021 to Lagos, Portugal, situated at the southwesternmost tip of Europe and fast becoming recognised as a top venue for leading yacht racing events.
+The GC32 Racing season now opens with a return in 2021 to Lagos, Portugal, situated at the southwesternmost tip of Europe and fast becoming recognised as a top venue for leading yacht racing events.
 Lagos’ bay, thanks to it being protected from the prevailing northwesterlies, yet in close proximity to Cape St Vincent made the port a frequent setting-off point for voyage during Portugal’s Age of Discovery.
 In 2019, it also staged a successful GC32 World Championship, well received by the ten teams that competed.

 15-19 September – Villasimius, Italy